 * ‘Democracy is the road to socialism.’
 Karl ‘Yarnold’ Marx

 ** “That’s how we drink it in Belgium.
 It’s called a Belgian Dip.”

 5th January –Tayyabs, Whitechapel

 The Ace is dead, long live the Aces, was the cry as three early bird members braved the winding alleys of East London to descend upon a true diamond in the rough, The Carpenter’s Arms.
-Maintaining a firm and approrpiate professional attire (suits, ties and a pair of felt gloves) amongst the hipster clientel, the trio saw off a swift pint apiece before returning to the brisk night air.
+Maintaining a firm and appropriate professional attire (suits, ties and a pair of felt gloves) amongst the hipster clientele, the trio saw off a swift pint apiece before returning to the brisk night air.
 The London Meantime Pale Ale left opinions divided.